SpectralOps/netz/README.md

 * pipe ip list from step 1 into [zgrab2](https://github.com/zmap/zgrab2) (you can change with `ZGRAB2_ENDPOINT` environment variable for any [Elasticsearch](https://www.elastic.co/) API Endpoint, for instance: `/_cat/indices`
 * extract with [jq](https://stedolan.github.io/jq/) just those ip's that return HTTP 200 OK and include `lucene_version`

-The result of this flow are ip's that has an internet access to [Elasticsearch](https://www.elastic.co/) without credentials.
+This flow result is ips' that has internet access to [Elasticsearch](https://www.elastic.co/) without credentials.

-This test flow demonstrates [Elasticsearch](https://www.elastic.co/) scan, you can run such scans on any port (service port) you wish and on any supported protocol by [zgrab2 modules](https://github.com/zmap/zgrab2/tree/master/modules).
-To control such different scan options, there are environment variables you can configure:
+This test flow demonstrates [Elasticsearch](https://www.elastic.co/) scan.
+You can run such scans on any port (service port) you wish and on any supported protocol by [zgrab2 modules](https://github.com/zmap/zgrab2/tree/master/modules).
+Environment variables can modify more control:
 `PORT_TO_SCAN`
 `SUBNET_TO_SCAN`
 `ZGRAB2_ENDPOINT`

-Incase you wish to add a missing protocol, you can extend [zgrab2](https://github.com/zmap/zgrab2) by [adding new protocols](https://github.com/zmap/zgrab2#adding-new-protocols.)
+In case you wish to add a missing protocol, you can extend [zgrab2](https://github.com/zmap/zgrab2) by [adding new protocols](https://github.com/zmap/zgrab2#adding-new-protocols.)

 We will go through a setup to be faster and faster (decreasing the time to wait).